SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 8. Finally, if everything went well we can return the results.
 The base action will take care of sending it back to the playbook API.

 ## Test your code
-Make sure you test your code with unitary tests.
-In the following code, we will test `get request`our previous example's action code .
+Make sure you test your code with unitary and integration tests.
+In the following code, we will test `get request`our previous example's action code.
 In practice, you have to cover most of the use cases of the module.
 ```python
 import json
 from pathlib import Path